kubos/kubos/docs/ecosystem/services/monitor-service.rst

 MemInfo Query
 -------------

-The ``memInfo`` query can be used to get information about the memory availablity and usage of the system as a whole.
+The ``memInfo`` query can be used to get information about the memory availability and usage of the system as a whole.
 It works by reading and parsing the `/proc/meminfo` file.

 It has the following schema::